Terms & Conditions

 5.2.1. except as permitted by applicable law which cannot be excluded:

-5.2.1.2. attempt to de-compile, reverse compile, disassemble, reverse engineer or therwise reduce to human readable form all or any part of the Services; or
+5.2.1.2. attempt to de-compile, reverse compile, disassemble, reverse engineer or otherwise reduce to human readable form all or any part of the Services

-5.2.1.3. access all or any part of the Services to build a product or service that competes with the Services; or
+5.2.1.3. access all or any part of the Services to build a product or service that competes with the Services

-5.2.1.4. commercially exploit the Services or make them available to anyone except the Customer's authorised users; or
+5.2.1.4. commercially exploit the Services or make them available to anyone except the Customer’s authorised users

-5.2.1.5. attempt to obtain, or help anyone else obtain, access to the Services other than as provided for in the Agreement; or
+5.2.1.5. attempt to obtain, or help anyone else obtain, access to the Services other than as provided for in the Agreement

-5.2.1.6. unless otherwise agreed in writing, allow individuals to share login credentials (for example, by using a generic email address that more than one person uses to access the Services); or
+5.2.1.6. unless otherwise agreed in writing, allow individuals to share login credentials (for example, by using a generic email address that more than one person uses to access the Services)

 5.2.1.8. use the Services to access, store, distribute or use any malware or any material that is unlawful, harmful, threatening, defamatory, obscene, infringing, harassing or racially or ethnically offensive, facilitates illegal activity, depicts sexually explicit images, promotes unlawful violence, or is discriminatory based on race, gender, colour, religious belief, sexual orientation or disability.